Sonoma County Office of Education

 Contact: lridgway@scoe.org

-Casey SheaCasey Shea, Program Coordinator - Expanded Learning, worked as a math teacher for twelve years before partnering with Dale Dougherty of Maker Media to start the first Project Make class at Analy High School and then joining the team at SCOE.
+Casey SheaCasey Shea, Project Coordinator - Expanded Learning, worked as a math teacher for twelve years before partnering with Dale Dougherty of Maker Media to start the first Project Make class at Analy High School and then joining the team at SCOE.
 Casey believes that maker education offers a tremendous potential to democratize education and to engage all students in creative problem solving.
 He is excited to work with TK-12 teachers to help integrate the practices and philosophies of maker education into their curriculum with both low- and high-tech activities.
 Casey also helps to manage the SCOE Design Lab classes and lending library through which schools can check out various tools and digital manufacturing equipment to use on their own campus.

 When he is not making or tinkering, Casey enjoys spending time with his wife and two children, playing music, and whitewater rafting and kayaking.